 To paraphrase the attack: Find an authoritative resolver (target A) that fragments its replies.
 Convince a recursive resolver (target R) to query that authoritative resolver, and at the same time (or shortly before), send target R a fake second fragment.
 Since the query id and source port are in the first fragment, this bypasses the usual anti-spoofing mechanisms in DNS.
 Target R reassembles the fake second fragment with the real first fragment and accepts it as a valid response.

 I think one mitigation (thanks to Andrew Ayer for the idea) is for target R to set the Requester’s Payload Size in EDNS(0) to a low value.
-This should cause authoritative resolvers to truncate answers more frequently rather than fragmenting them.
+(Edit 2018/11/20: We have since implemented this mitigation) This should cause authoritative resolvers to truncate answers more frequently rather than fragmenting them.
 The truncated answers in turn would cause a recursive resolver to fall back to TCP.
 Downsides:

 Authoritative resolvers that return large responses but don’t support TCP would stop working.
 Hopefully there aren’t too many of these, since TCP support and large responses in theory go hand in hand.